 - 1. It is important for people who can safely do so, to administer their own medication or to self-administer with assistance.
 The Association will be part of determining the safeguards that need to be in place, if any, for each person to self-administer their medication and the specific details will be outlined in the person's Support Plan. - 2.
-Medication Self-Administration Plan a.
+Medication Self-Administration Plan - A plan may include but is not limited to the following steps: - a.
 The person's medicine is stored with other medications.
 The person self-administers and a support worker records.
 Or